Retail market indicators

 Prices and profits

-The number of new fixed tariffs on offer remained same compared to December 2023.
-Around 75% of these offers were available to the whole market, rather than just to existing customers, with prices generally close to or lower than the price cap.
-The average fixed tariff was priced at £1,846 in January 2024, lower than £1,887 in the previous month.
+In October, the number of new fixed tariffs on offer decreased compared to September.
+Around 91% of these offers were available to the whole market, rather than exclusive to specific customers, with prices generally lower than the price cap for 1 October 2024 to 31 December 2024.
+The average fixed tariff was priced at £1,631 in October, £27 lower than in the previous month.

 Switching